vishalsachdev/claude-interviewer-clone/README.md

-# Interview Bot Clone
+# AI in Education Interview Bot

-An open-source interview bot clone inspired by Claude's conversational interview system.
-This project replicates the dynamic, probing interview capabilities using OpenAI's GPT models.
-Built with Next.js, LangChain, and deployed on Vercel.
+An open-source interview bot for gathering perspectives on AI use in education.
+Users select their role (Student, Instructor, Researcher, or Staff) and engage in a dynamic, conversational interview.
+Built with Next.js, LangChain, and OpenAI GPT-4o.

-## About the Original Claude Interview Bot

-This project is inspired by Claude's interview bot, which demonstrates how AI can conduct in-depth, conversational interviews with dynamic probing.
-The original system leverages Claude's conversational strengths to:

-- Generate comprehensive interview plans based on topics
-- Conduct natural, flowing conversations with intelligent follow-up questions
-- Probe deeper into topics through contextual understanding
-- Analyze interview transcripts to extract key insights

-This clone implements similar functionality using OpenAI's GPT-4o model (with support for other OpenAI chat models), making it accessible as an open-source alternative.
+## How It Works

+1. **Select Your Role**: Choose from Student, Instructor, Researcher, or Staff
+2. **Conversational Interview**: The bot asks one question at a time, probing deeper based on your responses
+3. **Smart Timing**: Interview naturally wraps up after ~10 minutes or 8+ exchanges
+4. **Gentle Nudges**: If you're idle for 2 minutes, a friendly reminder appears (no auto-close)
+5. **Analysis**: Upon completion, receive a summary, key insights, and recommendations

 ## Privacy & Data Protection